YuvaSec/Hashnode/draft-67ebeece4859ddf53a285587.md

 ## Introduction

 So, picture this: a marketing manager's racing against the clock and fires up ChatGPT to crank out a campaign email.
-Quick, easy, done except they didn’t tell IT.
+Quick, easy, and done, except they didn’t tell IT.
 What just happened?
 A big chunk of the company’s strategy just went straight into an unknown AI system.

 Welcome to the era of Shadow AI.

 More and more employees are using AI tools under the radar.
-It’s fast, it helps get things done but it also quietly puts your company at risk.
+It’s fast, and it helps get things done, but it also quietly puts your company at risk.

 In this post, we’re diving into what Shadow AI is, why it’s taking off, and why ignoring it could cost your enterprise big time.

-**Thesis:** Shadow AI is a double-edged sword great for productivity, but a ticking time bomb for security.
-Understanding it isn’t optional anymore it’s a must.
+**Thesis:** Shadow AI is a double-edged sword great for productivity but a ticking time bomb for security.
+Understanding it isn’t optional anymore; it’s a must.

 ---